 You can make edits to that record if needed, or scroll down to the URL field so you can go to the actual page.

 (7.3) Edit types/Heuristics: Finally, let’s head to the Edit types/Heuristics table.
 Same deal here as with the Products and Topics tables—you can see precisely which pages, and how many pages, were connected to each record.

 I couldn’t decide on one “things being connected” GIF so here is another one:

 What do you think?

 Let me know if you have questions—or ideas about how to make the template or tutorial better.
+Here are some additional Airtable tips.
 Comment on this post, share your own work via Airtable Universe, or join the Content + UX Slack group (try the #tools channel).
 And stay tuned for more posts about Airtable + content strategy!

 P.S.
 I am not affiliated with Airtable to promote their product; I’m just a user and fan.